JoaoPauloAntunes/JoaoPauloAntunes/README.md

 - 🌱 I'm currently learning to use AWS CDK.
 - 💬 Ask me about: tech, movies, animes.

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
-Persistence and determination alone are powerful." - Calvin Coolidge
+Persistence and determination are, by themselves, omnipotent." - Calvin Coolidge

 ### ✨ GitHub Analytics